top of page

 My Background

-With over 20 years of experience, I’ve worked across education, social care, and mental health services, developing a deep understanding of the challenges faced by children, young people, and families.
-My work has consistently focused on supporting vulnerable and neurodivergent groups, and my practice remains rooted in a flexible, responsive, and compassionate approach.
+With over 20 years of experience I’ve worked across education, social care, and mental health services, developing a deep understanding of the challenges faced by children, young people, and families.
+I began my career in educational inclusion working across primary, secondary and further education settings before training as a psychotherapeutic counsellor.
+My work has consistently focused on supporting vulnerable and neurodivergent individuals, and my practice remains rooted in a flexible, responsive, and compassionate approach.

 Before starting in private practice, I worked for Barnardo’s specialist trauma service, Orchard Mosaic, supporting children and families affected by bereavement and sexual abuse.